OSGConnect/connectbook/start/software/example-compilation.md

 What this means is 1.)
 HTSlib is a dependency of Samtools and 2.) the HTSlib source code is included with the Samtools source code.

-Either download the Samtools source code to your computer and upload to the your login node, or right-click on the Samtools source code link and copy the link location.
+Either download the Samtools source code to your computer and upload to your login node, or right-click on the Samtools source code link and copy the link location.
 Login in to your OSG Connect login node
 and use `wget` to download the source code directly and extract the tarball: